Terence O'Brien (bishop): Legacy

-Henry Ireton fell ill of the plague that was raging through the city, and died on 26 November.
-His loss reportedly "struck a great sadness into Cromwell" and he was considered a great loss to the Commonwealth of England.
-There are various anecdotes about his demise from Irish ecclesiastical and English Royalist sources, by whom Ireton's death has been depicted as divine retribution for the hanging of Bishop O'Brien, who prior to his death had called upon Ireton to answer at God's judgment seat for the New Model Army's massacres.
-For example, the Hibernica Dominicana claims that on his death bed, Ireton was "privately muttering to himself, 'I never gave the aid of my counsel towards the murder of that bishop; never, never; it was the council of war did it...
+Ireton contracted the plague raging through the city and died on 26 November.
+His loss reportedly "struck a great sadness into Cromwell" and he was considered a great loss to the New Model Army.
+There are various anecdotes about his demise from Irish ecclesiastical and English Royalist sources, by whom Ireton's death has been depicted as divine retribution for the hanging of O'Brien, who prior to his death had called upon Ireton to answer at God's judgment seat for the New Model Army's behaviour in Ireland.
+The Hibernica Dominicana claimed that on his death bed Ireton was "privately muttering to himself, 'I never gave the aid of my counsel towards the murder of that bishop; never, never; it was the council of war did it...
 I wish I had never seen this popish bishop'."
-In contrast, the memoirs of English Cavalier officer Philip Warwick allege that, in his delirious state, Ireton's last words were, "Blood! blood!
-I must have more blood!"

-In a ruling that was far less popular among his own staff officers, Ireton had similarly sentenced the former Governor of Limerick, Hugh Dubh O'Neill to death by hanging as well; New Model Army General Edmund Ludlow immediately countermanded the order following Ireton's death.

-According to historian D.P.
-Conyngham, "It is impossible to estimate the number of Catholics slain the ten years from 1642 to 1652.
-Three Bishops and more than 300 priests were put to death for their faith.
-Thousands of men, women, and children were sold as slaves for the West Indies; Sir W. Petty mentions that 6,000 boys and women were thus sold.
-A letter written in 1656, quoted by Lingard, puts the number at 60,000; as late as 1666 there were 12,000 Irish slaves scattered among the West Indian islands.
-Forty thousand Irish fled to the Continent, and 20,000 took shelter in the Hebrides or other Scottish islands.
-In 1641, the population of Ireland was 1,466,000, of whom 1,240,000 were Catholics.
-In 1659 the population was reduced to 500,091, so that very nearly 1,000,000 must have perished or been driven into exile in the space of eighteen years.
-In comparison with the population of both periods, this was even worse than the famine extermination of our own days."

 Inishbofin harbour, with Cromwell's Barracks in the background.

-After taking the island in 1653, the New Model Army turned Inishbofin, County Galway, into a prison camps for Roman Catholic priests arrested while exercising their religious ministry covertly in other parts of Ireland.
+In a ruling that was far less popular among his own staff officers, Ireton had also sentenced the former governor of Limerick Hugh Dubh O'Neill to be hung, though General Edmund Ludlow immediately countermanded the order following Ireton's death.
+After taking the island in 1653, the New Model Army turned Inishbofin into a prison camp for Catholic priests arrested while exercising their religious ministry covertly in other parts of Ireland.
 Inishmore, in the Aran Islands, was used for exactly the same purpose.
-The last priests held on both islands were finally released following the Stuart Restoration in 1662.
+The last priests held on both islands were finally released in 1662 following the 1660 Stuart Restoration.